ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Data_Subject_Request.md

 9. A new **Search query** window will appear and begin the query.
 In the bottom left corner of the screen, the status of the query is displayed.
 Wait for the status to show **Completed**.  <br/>

-	‎**Note:** The reason why you were instructed to add Holly to the eDiscovery Manager role group in the prior exercise rather than at the start of this one is that it takes several minutes for permissions to successfully propagate.
+	‎**Note:** The reason why you were instructed to add Holly to the eDiscovery Manager role group in Lab 1 rather than at the start of this lab is that it takes several minutes for permissions to successfully propagate.
 If you had assigned Holly to this role group just prior to this query, you would have received error messages involving parameter fields because her permissions would not have completed propagating.
-By adding Holly to this role group in the prior exercise, enough time should have elapsed between then and now for the propagation to complete.
+By adding Holly to this role group at the start of this course, enough time will have elapsed between then and now for the propagation to complete.
 If you still receive any error messages, click **OK** to resume the query.
 If this occurs, the query will not display any data.   <br/>

 	‎**Note:** Depending on how much data is accrued, a query can take some time to complete.
 For Adatum’s pilot project, they have not accrued much in the way of data, so Holly Dickson’s query should only take a minute or so to complete.